stephanoumenos/Hashkell-Subtitles/README.md

 It is going to automatically decompress the downloaded file and save it with the same name as the video file to make things easier.

+The program also defaults to a async behavior by default (i.e. it will try to download all subtitles at once).
+You can use the -s (or --sequential) parameter to avoid that if you want.

 ## Config file

 You can also set your default language in a config file so you don't have to pass the -l argument every time.